nathanchapero-creator/telco_churn_analysis/README.md

 * **Customers Churn Early:** Around **1/3** customers (31.9%) churned within the first three months of their tenure.

 ## Strategic Recommendations
 * 52.9% of customers on Offer E churn, suggesting that keeping them after their plan expires is difficult.
-It is possible that customers are choosing to leave simply by not renewing when their promotional plan expires.
-As a result, we should aim to
+Customers may be choosing to leave simply by not renewing when their promotional plan expires.
+We should reach out just before their plan expires to encourage them to renew before they leave for our competitors.
-* To address the severe churn rate from Offer E, offer a customer service check-in to each customer 1-2 weeks before their plan ends.
-Strong execution will lead to Offer E churn rates flattening to base levels and on par with the average offer churn rate.
-* To reduce early-tenure churn rates, monitor engagement rates, check competitor prices, and consider upselling them on premium tech support if they are not satisfied with customer service.
-* Boomers churned at a rate nearly double the overall average, but by selling them premium tech support, we can lower churn rates and make money.
+* One in three customers churns within the first three months.
+A reasonable hypothesis is that customers may not be getting onboarded properly into the service
+* Boomers are churning at an above-average rate relative to other age groups.
+These boomers may be struggling with support services and are getting frustrated with the service.
+This is shown through the data, which demonstrates that most customers leave because of their competitor or service complaints.
+Boomers probably need support, but get frustrated with the support they are receiving.
+We should improve outreach nd do some training on how to help boomers.

 ## Tools & Methodologies